 The Husky is not for the novice dog owner.
 There are consistent traits and specific care within the breed.
 Exercise must be a priority to ensure proper health and well-being.
 Working-class dogs need a job for mental stimulation and physical fitness.
 By no means are these apartment dogs.
 Considered to be one of the harder dogs to train, stubbornness is present in all the breeds.
 One must establish themselves as the alpha dog within your family unit (or pack).

 Grooming and awareness of warmer weather are crucial to a healthy husky.
 They all have an undercoat to keep warm and they all shed twice a year.
 Bred to work with other dogs, pulling sleds, they do not like to be alone for long.
 A weekly, if not daily, time commitment must be made with these breeds.
-Remember you might not have them for your whole life but they have you for theirs.
-When entering into a relationship with a Husky, knowledge is key to making it a happy one, both for you and the dog.
+Remember that you might not have them for your whole life but they have you for theirs.
+When entering into a relationship with a Husky, knowledge is the key to success, both for you and your dog.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.